 There is less evidence of benefit for dried cranberries and cranberry chews, and the benefit of cranberry for UTIs in children remains uncertain.

 What is in cranberry that helps it work against UTIs?Cranberries contain a variety of polyphenolic compounds that include proanthocyanidins (PACs).
-PACs from cranberry have been shown to limit the ability of E. coli bacteria to adhere to the walls of the bladder and urinary tract.
-By limiting this adhesion, PACs from cranberry — particularly soluble, A-type PACS — may reduce the risk of urinary tract infections (UTIs).
+PACs have been shown to limit the ability of E. coli bacteria to adhere to the walls of the bladder and urinary tract.
+By limiting this adhesion, PACs from cranberry — particularly water soluble A-type PACS — may reduce the risk of urinary tract infections (UTIs).
 See What It Is for more information.

-Best cranberry juice or pills?ConsumerLab's tests determined the amounts of soluble, A-type PACs in cranberry products.
+Best cranberry juice or pills?ConsumerLab's tests determined the amounts of water soluble PACs in cranberry products.
 Amounts per serving ranged nearly 200-fold, from as little as just 0.54 mg to as much as 105.6 mg, and the cost to get 36 mg of PACs ranged from just 35 cents to $21.67.
 See What CL Found for details.

 Our Top Picks among cranberry juices and supplements each provided the highest amount of PACs among competing brands and did so at much lower cost.